maurya-anand/httpd-cgi-bin/README.md

 # httpd-cgi-bin

-This is a template project for CGI web applications.
-It uses a MySQL-based backend and an Apache2-based frontend.
+This is a template for a containerized CGI web application.
+It uses Docker to containerize the application, Apache2 for serving the web pages and CGI scripts, and MySQL as the backend database.

 ## Project Structure